+is a multivariate \textit{Ore algebra} over $A$. \end{definition} \begin{examp} An example of such an extension is provided by Ore Laurent polynomials.
+For a field $K$ of characteristic $0$, consider

-Note that as $\sigma$ commutes with its inverse, and as both derivations are the zero function, the conditions in Definition \ref{def:multivariate_ore_algebra} hold. \end{examp} Let us detail the multivariate Ore algebras that will be core to the theory of conservative matrix fields. \begin{remark} We will be interested in the following multivariate Ore algebras:
+Since $\sigma$ commutes with its inverse and both derivations are zero, the conditions of Definition~\ref{def:multivariate_ore_algebra} are satisfied. \end{examp} We now introduce the multivariate Ore algebras that are central to the theory of conservative matrix fields. \begin{remark} We will be interested in the following multivariate Ore algebras: